 ~ Albert Einstein

 As there is no scientific evidence to explain how a pendulum works, the following is one theory.

 Your pendulum gets its information from your "higher self" and the vast energetic network that connects to your higher self.
 The conscious mind has only a limited role in this process and the higher self does the rest.
 When using a pendulum there's a complex system at work that employs the cooperation of:

 To explain how this theoretical system works, we'll use the analogy of an old fashioned two-way radio.
 The radio consists of a receiver/transmitter, an antenna, a speaker, and wires that connect it all together.
 In our analogy:

-When you ask your pendulum a question, your higher self taps into the vast array of data it has at its disposal (including that which we call the universe), receives that data and transmits the answer - via your body’s nervous system - down the arm, through the wrist, and out the speaker (your pendulum).
+When you ask your pendulum a question, your higher self taps into the vast array of data it has at its disposal (including that which we call the universe), receives that data and transmits the answer - via your body’s nervous system - down the arm, through the wrist, and out your pendulum (the "speaker").

 The role of your conscious mind is very limited.
 It participates only at the beginning and at the end, by asking the question and than reading the answer.
 Everything in between is up to your higher self, your body's nervous system, and your pendulum.

 The pendulum, your radio’s "speaker", announces the answer to your question (provided by the higher self) using a signal which you "listen to" (or read) with your eyes, observing the direction and intensity of the pendulum's swing.
 We consider a weak pendulum swing to be a "quiet" response and a big swing, a "loud" one.
 In fact, when you're using your pendulum, you can tell it to "Answer louder" if it's not swinging big enough to make out the answer.

 To learn how to use a pendulum, click here.